dhutapratama/docs/homestead.md

 A `homestead` database is configured for both MySQL and PostgreSQL out of the box.
 To connect to your MySQL or PostgreSQL database from your host machine's database client, you should connect to `127.0.0.1` on port `33060` (MySQL) or `54320` (PostgreSQL).
 The username and password for both databases is `homestead` / `secret`.

 > **Warning**
 > You should only use these non-standard ports when connecting to the databases from your host machine.
-You will use the default 3306 and 5432 ports in your Laravel application's `database` configuration file since Laravel is running _within_ the virtual machine.
+You will use the default 3306 and 5432 ports in your Lets application's `database` configuration file since Lets is running _within_ the virtual machine.

 <a name="database-backups"></a>
 ### Database Backups